neoncortex/bashed/README.md

 ##### edesch:
 Controls if escape sequences shoud be displayed.
 By default, 0.
 Should be 0, or 1.

+##### edecesc:
+Controls if ec should use escape sequences.
+By default, 0.
+Should be 0, or 1.

 ### Using e:
 Commands can be passed directly to ed, using e, like: